wrahool/wrahool.github.io/_pages/publications.md

 ### 2022

+*  **Mukerjee, S**.
+[Rethinking Audience Fragmentation Using a Theory of News Reading Publics: Online India as a Case Study ](https://journals.sagepub.com/doi/10.1177/19401612211072700). *The International Journal of Press/Politics*.
+Online first.
+1-22.

 *  **Mukerjee, S**, Yang, T., Stadler, G., Gonzalez-Bailon, S. [What Counts as a Weak Tie?
 A Comparison of Filtering Techniques to Analyze Co-Exposure to News](https://www.sciencedirect.com/science/article/pii/S0378873321000836). *Social Networks*.
 68, 386-393.

 ### 2021